 After my book was published, I knew that unless I was willing to share my story in reaching out to my own neighborhood, the Lord could not and would not bless any other teaching or speaking thing I did.
 He said,

 “Do you really love your neighbor as yourself?”

 After I committed and prayer-walked my neighborhood, God brought an unknown neighbor to me at my job site.
 When I saw her address, I quickly asked, “Would you be willing to come to my house for a Bible study?”
 I could hardly believe how this young mother’s eyes lit up as she said yes and that she used to go to one.
-I was ashamed to learn she lived around the block for one year without my knowing her.
+I was ashamed to learn she lived around my block for one year without my knowing her.

 I finally stopped and prayed, “Lord, you promised to give Joshua every place the sole of his foot should tread, and I know You are doing that for me.
 It’s not by my might, nor by my power, but by Your Spirit.
 You promised to send Your angels before me, in Jesus name.”